kodie-artner/AR-RViz/README.md

 - If it doesn't connect or you don't see any topics appear, make sure there aren't any firewalls up.
 Get the ip address of your device and check if you can ping it from the robot.
 - If the visualizations are lagging, select fewer topics or downsample the point clouds.
+- If it is still lagging after downsampling, check if the /tf topic is at really high.
+All the messages have to go through the tcp port so if /tf is at say 13,000 hz which was the case for me when I was using the static_transform_publisher, it will clog up the port.

 ## Dependencies